 Alex and David continue to dirty their hands on the farm, with Alex hosting the farm tours and tasting experiences that take place on weekends between September and October.
 David’s wife – Catherine – is our chief chocolatier and also the most level headed amongst us.
 A good thing at times as our ideas can sometimes be a little wacky!

 Our chilli festival attracted over 7000 people in 2014, and was voted the best UK chilli festival of 2014.
-We aim to make it even better in 2015, with the West Countries favourites The Wurzels headlining the event.

 The farm now also has its own campsite, serving many breakfasts from the cafe over the summer months.
 Look out for John the butcher , a massive Rock ‘n Roll enthusiast often found singing and dancing whilst making the most amazing sausages.

 As we stated at the beginning, its all been a bit weird with chilli love in the UK catching us unaware.
 We consider ourselves very lucky to be in this industry and welcome you all to the farm to share our passion.